purplebugs/eik-search/README.md

 10. Search app tests: run the tests

-### Run docker-compose to quickly spin up Elasticsearch and Kibana
+### Run docker-compose to quickly spin up Elasticsearch and Kibana locally

 Spin up a containerised instance of Elasticsearch and Kibana